Technical accessibility statement

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.

-We have created a register of PDFs and Word documents that are essential for service delivery and by late 2020, we plan to either fix these, unpublish them or replace them with accessible HTML pages.
+We have created a register of PDFs and Word documents that are essential for service delivery and we plan to either fix these, unpublish them or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 However, we plan to replace as many PDFs as possible with accessible HTML pages.

 Any new PDFs or Word documents we publish will meet accessibility standards unless we determine that they represent a disproportionate burden within the meaning of the accessibility regulations.